spaeth/docassemble-onboarding/README.md

 #on-boarding.tax-bot
 This ist an interview with docassemble for on-boarding employees in client-companies.

+1.0:
+- countries where exported for lodas with country-code (e. g.
+DE), but needed to be exported with ID

 0.9:
 - modified lodas.txt
 - moved Personalnummer from Stammdaten to Neueinstellung